luke-dinh/Audio-Processing/README.md

-# Songs-Prediction-using-ANN
-Songs Prediction system using Approximate Nearest Neighbor.

-Code will be realised soon!
+# Audio Processing using Python and Deep Learning

+This repository will include some projects using Deep Learning on Audio data